Skip to main content

 Reference response

-The response of references differs in V1 and V2+ of the delivery API.
+The response of references differs in V1 and V2+ of the Delivery API.
 V1 return the id, type and wraps the properties from the referenced view in a view property.
 The response of references in V2+ is much more clean and only return the actual properties from the referenced schema.
 If a reference is not found in V2+ the reference information are added in the missingViewReference property in the meta object for debug purpose.

 Delivery API V1 uses a nested view property